 As for length, Action Man-style shorts should be kept to mid-thigh level to conquer any surfer dude connotations.
 If going for something patterned is outside of your comfort zone, solid khaki shorts will still hit the mark and can be worn slightly longer (but never below the knee) in case you skipped the squats one too many times.

 The White Stripes

 A no-brainer for summer garms, nautical-inspired swimwear offers a classic way to channel some effortless Parisian cool.
 That doesn’t mean you can dig out that pair from your 2008 trip to Nice and be done with it.
 This season’s maritime look sees Breton stripes get an upgrade: whether they’re being tilted, stacked, layered or re-coloured, these next-level lines balance insouciance and style as only the French can.

-“White striped shorts are officially menswear’s go-to trend this season,” says Holly Blake, a stylist at the River Island style studio.
+“White striped shorts are one of menswear’s biggest swimwear trends this season,” says Holly Blake, a stylist at the River Island style studio.
 “In particular, swim shorts with bold vertical stripes are trending as they can be easily paired with a basic T-shirt and flip-flops or espadrilles for a laid-back, stylish day-to-night look this summer.”